Blog

 Healthy bones are able to supply the body with a steady supply of insulin-regulating osteocalcin.
 Osteocalcin has been shown to lower inflammation and enhance the expression of insulin receptors and glucose transporters in muscle and fat mass.[59]

 Bones require an adequate supply of minerals and vitamins, as well as regular weight-bearing, aerobic exercise[60] in order to keep healthy and functional.
-While the majority of these nutrients tend to be supportive, vitamin K2 and D3 deserve a special mention with regard to bone health.
+While the majority of these nutrients tend to be supportive, vitamins K2 and D3 deserve special mention with regard to bone health.
 Both of these vitamins ensure that enough calcium and other minerals are absorbed by bone tissue, promoting optimal bone mineral density[61].

 Additionally, vitamin K2 is required for the decarboxylation[62] and retention[63] of osteocalcin, which is specifically required for optimal insulin signaling in the rest of the body at large.